Phineas And Ferb: Tropes Q to Z

 - Sibling Team: The titular brothers, especially when the rest of the gang isn't around.

-- Sibling Yin-Yang: In many ways, Phineas and Ferb, though they see this a more of an advantage than a drawback.
+- Sibling Yin-Yang: A very subdued example with Phineas and Ferb, though they see this a more of an advantage than a drawback.
 (Well, technically, they're stepbrothers, but they never refer to themselves as such).
+Phineas is hyper, talkative, and assertive, while Ferb is reserved, quite, and supportive.
+However, they also share some core personality traits, such as eternal optimism, naivety, and love of fun and summer.

 - Also, both the boys and Candace.